9. Orderbook#

 will rebuild one or several order books based on market orders returned by the specified select expression.

-It is the responsibility of the select query to ensure that the data is ordered in the way events occurred in the market.
+It is the responsibility of the select query to ensure that the data is ordered in the way events occur in the market.
 When a sequence number is available for the orders, ordering the result by the sequence number is the most reliable way to achieve this.

 9.3.
 Parameters#